DylanCope/dylancope.github.io/_pages/about.md

 ## PhD Research

 I am a PhD student at King's College London and Imperial College London studying Computer Science in the [Safe and Trusted AI Centre for Doctoral Training](https://safeandtrustedai.org).
 My doctoral research is about framing "explanation" in the context of *multi-agent communication* so as to explcitly take into account the recipient of the explanation (who we call the *explainee*).
 This research is inherently interdisciplinary; notably involving philosophy, social science, and cognitive science.
-To understand the research, lets first get a little meta: in this very paragraph I am attempting to explain my PhD to a "general audience".
-For all I know, you the reader may be another AI researcher or artist with no knowledge of AI (but hopefully a passing interest at least!).
-In order to make sure the most number of people reading this page can understand it I am having to make estimations about what you may or may not know, and try to efficiently get my point across without needing a book-length explanation (you can catch that in the PhD thesis itself).

-This brings us to the core question of my research: "How should an AI system construct an effective explanation for a given explainee (or set of explainees)?".
-However, the follow-up question is perhaps the more important one: "Why bother?".
-The answer to this second question lies primarily in two disturbing problems in AI.
-Firstly, the most recent state-of-the-art approaches to solving problems in AI are famously inscrutable.
-This family of approaches, called "deep learning", produce opaque, complex systems.
-Due to our lack of understanding regarding their internal processes these machines cannot be deployed into real-world situations in which they need to be held accountable.
-This ranges from critical safety situations such as medical control systems to simple regulatory requirements regarding the uses of people's data.
-These issues fall under the problem of "fairness, accountability, and transparency" (FAT) in AI.
-This demands not just explanations that satisfy engineers and researchers, but also ones that facilitate understanding for anyone who is effected by an AI system.

-The second reason to study explanation is what is known as [the alignment problem](https://www.amazon.co.uk/Alignment-Problem-Machine-Learning-Values/dp/0393635821) in AI.
-This problem is effectively an extension of the FAT problem to situations in which the AI system itself poses a safety concern.
-The alignment problem asks, "what happens as AI systems become evermore capable at solving problems?", and "how might we point such systems at actually solving our problems?".
-Once again, there is the need to understand some aspect of the AI system, in this case its goals, and thus the need for explanations.

 ## Other Interests

 Outside of my PhD research I am broadly interested in language and cognitive science.
 This has led me to studying the exciting field of _emergent communication_ in reinforcement learning, and to studying inductive biases for deep learning systems that could facilitate more robust behaviour by having systems explicitly mimick cognitive functions such as analogy-making and information retrieval.

+## News

+_April 13, 2022:_ I am excited to announce that I will be joining Stuart Russell's group the [Center for Human Compatible AI](https://humancompatible.ai/) at U.C.
+Berkeley this summer for a four month internship!
+I will be working with [Justin Svegliato](https://justinsvegliato.com/) on a project in "AI metareasoning".

+_April 7, 2022:_ I have won a "Best Reviewer Award" for my work reviewing papers for [EmeCome@ICLR22](https://sites.google.com/view/emecom2022/home)!
+Thank you to the organisers for this recognition, and the gift of Fuji Sencha tea :)

+_April 1, 2022:_ My paper ["Joining the Conversation: Towards Language Acquisition for Ad Hoc Team Play"](https://openreview.net/forum?id=SLqgf7ZCQbq) written with my PhD supervisor [Peter McBurney](https://nms.kcl.ac.uk/peter.mcburney/) has been accepted to the [the Emergent Communication Workshop at the International Conference on Learning Representations (EmeCome@ICLR22)](https://sites.google.com/view/emecom2022/home).
+I will lead a discussion group on the topic of the paper at the workshop.

+_March 27, 2021:_ My paper "A Measure of Explanatory Effectiveness" written with my PhD supervisor [Peter McBurney](https://nms.kcl.ac.uk/peter.mcburney/) has been accepted to the [1st International Workshop on Trusted Automated Decision-Making](https://3drationality.com/TADM2021/).
+I gave a talk at the workshop on the paper.

+_Dec 31, 2020:_ My paper ["Learning to Communicate with Strangers via Channel Randomisation Methods"](https://drive.google.com/file/d/1FaBSE8jcuf6hGIbbp34Dxu7jPjh0iJl0/view?usp=sharing) written with [Nandi Schoots](https://safeandtrustedai.org/person/nandi-schoots/) was accepted to [the Emergent Communication Workshop at the Conference on Neural Information Processing Systems (EmeCom@NeurIPS2020)](https://sites.google.com/view/emecom2020/home).
+You can find the source code [on my GitHub](https://github.com/DylanCope/zero-shot-comm).

 ## Teaching